 The present web site offers a generous sampling of my previously published articles as well as the latest findings from ongoing researches.
 Included are several chapters from Martian Metamorphoses: The Planet Mars in Ancient Myth and Religion and the companion volume The Many Faces of Venus: The Planet Venus in Ancient Myth and Religion.
-Also included are articles on a variety of subjects, from the origins of ancient myth and religion to archaeoastronomy and evolutionary theory.
+Also included are a number of monographs on a variety of subjects, ranging from the origins of rock art and writing to cosmography.

 This site will be updated on a regular basis.
 Comments are welcome and will be addressed in a timely manner.
 (Last updated 8-12-2017) The author can be reached via the Contact Page.

 - The Thunderbolts Project: A voice for the Electric Universe

 - Society for Interdisciplinary Studies: The oldest and most up to date society for catastrophist information and research

 - The Electric Universe @ holoscience.com: The Website of Wal Thornhill

 - The Electric Universe theory: Fact file, Reference, Resource, Articles, and Information